-Parent Ambassadors are off to a fast start this year.
-Already Ambassadors played a pivotal role in defeating the Governor’s plan to drastically cut child care assistance.
+Over the years Ambassadors have played a pivotal role in defeating the Governor’s plan to drastically cut child care assistance and ECEAP, and have led the charge for improvements to the child care subsidy system, expanded early learning opportunities for children in the child welfare system, and the expansion of ECEAP to all eligible children.
 Ambassadors have provided regular testimony on key issues that impact children and families including funding for early childhood education, TANF, and WAKIDS—a kindergarten readiness assessment process.
 Ambassadors have been featured in newspapers, TV and radio including coverage on KIRO 7, NPR, KING 5, and KHQ.

-Because of the buzz surrounding the program within the early childhood community, ambassadors have been requested to speak at National Head Start Association institutes and state training conferences, conducting successful training in Washington DC and Pennsylvania They trained other Head Start parents how to give effective testimony, mobilize members of their community, and write effective letters to the editor -- several of which were published following the event.
-The Ambassador Program in May 2011 will have a global audience as WSA has been asked to present on the Parent Ambassadors Program at the early childhood World Forum.
+Because of the buzz surrounding the program within the early childhood community, ambassadors have been requested to speak at National Head Start Association institutes and state training conferences, conducting successful training in Washington DC and Pennsylvania.
+They trained other parents how to give effective testimony, mobilize members of their community, and write effective letters to the editor — several of which were published.
+The Parent Ambassador program has been expanded to six other states as part of other Head Start Associations and Educare, and it is a founding member of the United Parent Leaders Action Network.

 Making Parent Voices Heard

 In Washington State there is considerable energy around early learning, and the need to have parent voices included in this process is more important than ever.

 Often parents, especially low income parents, are left out of critical discussions.
 The Parent Ambassadors’ Program provides opportunities for parents to be heard.
 Here are just a few examples of how parent ambassadors give real voice to their concerns and opinions:

 - Ambassadors have an opportunity to interface directly with their lawmakers at the state and federal level as well as the Governor;